zemota1/digit-recognizer/README.md

 # Digit-recognizer

-Digit recognizer using the the famous MNIST data.
+Digit recognizer using the the MNIST data.

 # Author
 - José Mota